11.3. Facilitating Meaningful Comparisons#

 11.3.4.
 Selecting a Color Palette#

 Choosing colors also plays an important role in data visualization.
 We want to avoid overly bright or dark colors so that we don’t strain the reader’s eyes.
-We should also avoid color palettes that might be difficult for color-blind people—7-10% of people (mostly males) are red-green color-blind.
+We should also avoid color palettes that might be difficult for colorblind people—7 to 10% of people (mostly males) are red-green colorblind.

 For numeric data, we want to use a sequential color palette that emphasizes one side of the spectrum more than the other or a diverging color palette that equally emphasizes both ends of the spectrum and deemphasizes the middle.
-An example of a sequential palette is shown on the bottom, and a diverging palette is in the middle of Figure 11.2.
+A sequential palette is shown at the bottom and a diverging palette is shown in the middle of Figure 11.2.

 We choose a sequential palette when we want to emphasize either low or high values, like cancer rates.
 We choose a diverging palette when we want to emphasize both extremes, like for two-party election results.

 It’s important to choose a perceptually uniform color palette.
 By this we mean that when a data value is doubled, the color in the visualization looks twice as colorful to the human eye.
-We also want to avoid: colors that create an after-image when we look from one part of the graph to another; colors of different intensity that make one attribute appear more important than another; and colors that color-blind people have trouble distinguishing between.
+We also want to avoid colors that create an afterimage when we look from one part of the graph to another; colors of different intensities that make one attribute appear more important than another; and colors that colorblind people have trouble distinguishing between.
 We strongly recommend using a palette or a palette generator made specifically for data visualizations.

 Making accurate comparisons in a visualization is such an important goal that researchers have studied how well people perceive differences in colors and other plotting features such as angles and lengths.
 This is the topic of the next section.